dodecastudio/craft-autosuggest/README.md

 This package is [Treeware](https://treeware.earth).
 If you use it in production, then we ask that you [**buy the world a tree**](https://plant.treeware.earth/dodecastudio/craft-blurhash/).
 And why not?
 By contributing to the Treeware forest you’ll be creating employment for local families and restoring wildlife habitats.

+If you've purchased trees through Ecologi, as part of the Treeware license, please let us know for a shout-out.